Divorce: Uncontested divorce

-It is estimated that upwards of 95% of divorces in the U.S. are "uncontested", because the two parties are able to come to an agreement (either with or without lawyers/mediators/collaborative counsel) about the property, children, and support issues.
-When the parties can agree and present the court with a fair and equitable agreement, approval of the divorce is typically guaranteed.
+A large percentage of divorce cases are "uncontested", meaning that the parties to the divorce are able to come to an agreement about the division of property, custody children, and support issues instead of having those issues decided by a judge.
+This is also known as mutual consent divorce or mutual divorce.
+When the parties can agree and present the court with a fair and equitable agreement, approval of the divorce is typically granted.
+Where the issues are not complex and the parties are cooperative, a settlement often can be directly negotiated between them.
 If the two parties cannot come to an agreement, they may ask the court to decide how to split property and deal with the custody of their children.
 Though this may be necessary, the courts would prefer parties to come to an agreement prior to entering court.

-Where the issues are not complex and the parties are cooperative, a settlement often can be directly negotiated between them.
-In the majority of cases, forms are acquired from their respective state websites and a filing fee is paid to the state.
-Most U.S. states charge between $175 and $350 for a simple divorce filing.
-Collaborative divorce and mediated divorce are considered uncontested divorces.

-In the United States, many state court systems are experiencing an increasing proportion of pro se (i.e., litigants represent themselves without a lawyer) in divorce cases.
-In San Diego, for example, the number of divorce filings involving at least one self-representing litigant rose from 46% in 1992 to 77% in 2000, and in Florida from 66% in 1999 to 73% in 2001.
-Urban courts in California report that approximately 80% of the new divorce filings are filed pro se.
+In the United States, many state court systems report that a significant number of divorce cases are filed pro se, meaning that the parties to the divorce represent themselves without a lawyer.
+For example, courts in urban areas of California report that almost 80% of new divorces are filed pro se.